TLC: Tables, Ladders & Chairs (2019)

-The 2019 TLC: Tables, Ladders & Chairs was the 11th annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on December 15, 2019, at Target Center in Minneapolis, Minnesota.
+The 2019 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 11th annual TLC: Tables, Ladders & Chairs and took place on December 15, 2019, at Target Center in Minneapolis, Minnesota, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+This was the second TLC held at this venue after the 2017 event.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, The Kabuki Warriors (Asuka and Kairi Sane) defeated Becky Lynch and Charlotte Flair in a tag team Tables, Ladders, and Chairs (TLC) match to retain the WWE Women's Tag Team Championship, which was also the first time the title was contested in the main event match of a pay-per-view, as well as being the first women's tag team TLC match.
+In the main event, The Kabuki Warriors (Asuka and Kairi Sane) defeated Becky Lynch and Charlotte Flair in a tag team Tables, Ladders, and Chairs (TLC) match to retain the WWE Women's Tag Team Championship, which was also the first time the championship was contested in the main event match of a pay-per-view, as well as the first women's tag team TLC match.
 In other prominent matches, Bray Wyatt defeated The Miz, Bobby Lashley defeated Rusev in a tables match, King Corbin defeated Roman Reigns in a TLC match, and in the opening bout, The New Day (Big E and Kofi Kingston) defeated The Revival (Scott Dawson and Dash Wilder) in a ladder match to retain the SmackDown Tag Team Championship.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV) and WWE Network event, generally produced every December by WWE since 2009.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-Announced on October 1, 2019, the 2019 event was the 11th event under the TLC chronology.
-It was held on December 15 at the Target Center in Minneapolis, Minnesota and featured wrestlers from the Raw and SmackDown brand divisions.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling event generally produced every December by WWE since 2009.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
+Announced on September 30, 2019, the 2019 event was the 11th TLC and featured wrestlers from the Raw and SmackDown brand divisions.
+It was held on December 15 at the Target Center in Minneapolis, Minnesota, and was the second TLC held at this venue after the 2017 event.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on October 11.

 Storylines

-The event comprised eight matches, including one on the pre-show, that from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.